WE DID IT!

 - A collaboration with charity Food For All to provide free hot meals once a week from our building to those in need

-- Work on our stage which we are announcing soon
+- Work on our stage

 - The reopening of Kiln Cinema with low ticket prices to encourage all to attend